 The international baseline for a private pilot, valid worldwide.
 This includes some basic radio navigation training (VOR tracking, GPS etc.) and training for more difficult conditions.
 A PPL is needed prior to gaining further Instrument qualifications.
 A Class 2 medical is required.

 Gloucester Airport is equipped with lights and available for Night training during winter evenings until 7:30pm weekdays.
-Enjoy the bright lights from the sky from a new perspective.
+Enjoy the bright lights on the ground from a new perspective.
 Available for both LAPL and PPL licences with the same 5 hour flight training.
 No skill test or theory exam involved.

 With the UK weather often changeable, this qualification allows you to climb through the clouds and make instrument approaches.
 This provides a safety net should you be closed in by weather and also increases the number of days you’ll be able to fly.
 Gloucester Airport offers the full range of instrument approaches – NDB, ILS and RNAV – for you to practice on.